DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-10/sdff-chapter-10/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vROih4weKoM?start=180" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
+**COMPOUND TIME in Film Sound:**

+- Sound in film has the capability to layer multiple timelines together, allowing past and present to coexist.
+- Common techniques:
-Sound also has the power to simultaneously overlay different timelines on top of one other.
-One commonly used device is a piece of dialogue that returns as a memory, as in the line ‘He’d kill us if he had the chance’, from The Conversation (see Chapter 8).
+  - **Memory Recall**: Dialogue from earlier in the film can be replayed as a character's memory, such as the line ‘He’d kill us if he had the chance’ from "The Conversation."
+  - **Technological Devices**: The use of voicemails or audio recordings can bring past events or conversations into the current narrative.

 {{%/ note %}}

 ---